scratchfoundation/scratch-desktop/README.md

 `export NODE_OPTIONS="--max-old-space-size=4096"`

+### Making a Raspberry Pi Specific Build

+Can be done on Mac or Raspberry Pi OS (though for the Pi the above needs to be run through).

+`npm run dist:rpi`

+This will output 2 builds (arm64 and armv7l).

+Please remember to increment the patch version so RPL's apt knows it's a new version.

 ### Make a semi-packaged build

 This will simulate a packaged build without actually packaging it: instead the files will be copied to a subdirectory